$0 Nigeria → UK Skilled Worker Guide — Quick-Start Checklist

 Q: What happens if my CoS expires before I finish the process?

-A CoS expiry before your UKVI application is submitted means the CoS is invalid and you cannot apply.
-Your employer must issue a new CoS — which is not always possible immediately and may require Home Office involvement.
+A CoS expiry before your UKVI application is submitted means the CoS is invalid and you cannot apply with it.
+Your employer would need to assign a new CoS, subject to the sponsor's ability to do so.
 Avoid this by starting the NPF and Abuja authentication processes on the day you receive the CoS, and joining the VFS waitlist before your documents are complete.

 Q: Can I submit the application before all my documents are ready?

-You must have your CoS reference number and your TB test certificate to submit.
-NPF certificate, IELTS/Ecctis, and financial evidence must all be ready before submission.
+You must have your CoS reference number and, if the TB requirement applies to you, the required TB certificate to submit.
+Have any required NPF certificate, English evidence, and financial evidence ready before submission.
 You can join the VFS waitlist before your documents are complete — you book the appointment first and attend once everything is gathered.

 Q: How does self-filing change if I have dependants applying with me?

-Each dependant (spouse, children under 18) has their own biometrics appointment and application fee.
+Each dependant (spouse, children under 18) submits a separate application and pays a separate fee.
+The application instructions determine whether that dependant uses the identity-check app or attends a biometrics appointment.
 Dependants are not exempt from IHS unless the main applicant qualifies for the Health and Care Worker IHS exemption.
 The financial evidence requirement increases proportionally.
 The structural complexity of the application does not change significantly for standard dependent applications, but the total cost and logistics coordination increase.

 Q: My employer says they will certify maintenance on the CoS.
 Do I still need the £1,270?